Near-Optimal Performance of Stochastic Model Predictive Control: Main Results

 Corollary \ref{cor:decay} establishes the EISSE of the optimal policy.
 In particular, if we define $D = \max_{t\in\cT} \{\mathbb{E}_{\bxi}[\| p(\xi_{t})\|^2\mid\xi_{0}=\overline{\xi}_{0}]\}^{1/2}$, then \eqref{eqn:optimal} leads to

 That is, $w^{\star}_t(\bxi_{0:t};\overline{w}_{-1})$ have uniformly bounded second moments if all uncertainties~$\{p(\xi_{t'})\}_{t'\in\cT}$ have uniformly bounded second moments.
 Furthermore, the second moment of $w^{\star}_t(\bxi_{0:t};\overline{w}_{-1})$ forgets the effect of the initial condition exponentially fast.
 Input-to-state stability (ISS) is a general notion of stability for perturbed dynamical systems \cite{rawlings2017model}, and EISSE is a generalization of ISS for stochastic systems.
-Our notion of EISSE is close in spirit to robust asymptotic stability in expectation, defined in \cite{mcallister2022nonlinear}, but EISSE is a stronger condition in the sense that we require the exponential, not asymptotic, convergence.
+Our notion of EISSE is close in spirit to robust asymptotic stability in expectation, defined in \cite{mcallisterNonlinearStochasticModel2023}.

+A key difference is that the EISSE condition guarantees exponential convergence, while~the~robust asymptotic stability in expectation discussed in \cite{mcallisterNonlinearStochasticModel2023} ensures only asymptotic convergence.

 We should mention that, however, the result in Corollary \ref{cor:decay} only guarantees stability in {\it expectation}.
 We do not have a guarantee that \eqref{eqn:optimal} holds for every scenario.
 Thus, a pathological scenario may exist in which the optimal solution is unbounded.
-While stability in expectation is standard in the literature \cite{mcallister2022nonlinear,kouvaritakis2010explicit}, a stronger version of stability (e.g., stable a.s. \cite{primbs2009stochastic}) may be desired.
+While stability in expectation is standard in the literature \cite{mcallisterNonlinearStochasticModel2023,kouvaritakis2010explicit}, a stronger version of stability (e.g., stable a.s. \cite{primbs2009stochastic}) may be desired.
 We leave the investigation of this regard to future work.

-Building on the perturbation analysis of the open-loop policy, in the next theorem we analyze the perturbation bound of the closed-loop policy defined by SPC \eqref{eqn:spc}.
+Building on the perturbation analysis of the open-loop policy, in the next theorem we analyze the perturbation bound of the closed-loop policy defined by SMPC \eqref{eqn:spc}.

-\begin{theorem}[Perturbation Bound (Closed-Loop)] Under Assumptions \ref{ass:fin} and \ref{ass:main}, given $\overline{w}_{-1}\in\mathbb{R}^{n_x}\times\mathbb{R}^{n_u}$, $\overline{\xi}_0\in\Xi_0$, and $W\geq \overline{W}$, the following holds for $\{w^{(W)}_t(\cdot;\overline{w}_{-1})\}_{t\in\cT}$ (defined in \eqref{eqn:spc-pol}) and for all $t\in\cT$:
+\begin{theorem}[Perturbation Bound (Closed-Loop)] Under Assumptions \ref{ass:fin} and \ref{ass:main}, given $\overline{w}_{-1}\in\mathbb{R}^{n_x}\times\mathbb{R}^{n_u}$, $\overline{\xi}_0\in\Xi_0$, and $W\geq \overline{W}$, the following holds for $\{w^{(\textrm{cl},W)}_t(\cdot;\overline{w}_{-1})\}_{t\in\cT}$ (defined in \eqref{eqn:spc-pol}) and for all $t\in\cT$:

 where $\rho$ and $c_1$ are defined in \eqref{eqn:constants} and

 \end{theorem}